mallen1080/bookmarks/readme.md

 # Bookmark App

-This bookmark app is a coding challenge for Tablet Hotels.
+This bookmark app is built using Express.js / Node.js on the backend and vanilla JS on the frontend.
 It allows a user to:
 - redirect to any bookmark by clicking on the bookmark name
 - add a bookmark by entering the name and url
 - delete and bookmark previously added